 With cash-out refi, you refinance your current mortgage on the real estate you own.
 The new loan is for a larger amount than the existing mortgage.
 The lender issues you the difference between the two mortgages in cash.
 This strategy allows you to use some of the equity you’ve built with the investment property as cash.

-When you complete a cash-out refinance, you can get money to use for a down payment on future real estate purchases, helping you build your income.
+When you complete a cash-out refinance, you can get money to use for a down payment on future real estate purchases, potentially helping you build more income.
 Or, you can combine it with delayed financing.

 The BRRRR approach

 With cash-out refinancing loans, there’s another strategy you can use: buy, renovate, rent, refinance, repeat (BRRRR).
 With the BRRRR approach to real estate investing, you buy a fixer-upper that needs significant work with a purchase-rehab loan.
 It needs to require enough renovations that you can raise its value.
 You can use business credit cards to help finance the renovations, if needed.

 Once the renovations and repairs are complete, you lease out the property to tenants.
 Then, you refinance the purchase-rehab loan to get a long-term mortgage.
 If you’ve built enough equity in the home, you can cash-out refinance and get money to buy another rental.

 1. Are mortgage rates higher for investment properties?

 Yes, mortgage loan rates on investment properties tend to be higher than they are for mortgages on primary residences.
 You can expect your mortgage rate to be 0.5% more with an investment property mortgage.

 Refinancing investment properties is more complicated than refinancing a mortgage on a primary residence.
 To go through the refinancing process, you’ll need to collect the following documents: